japila-books/spark-sql-internals/docs/spark-sql-EquivalentExpressions.md

 * `EquivalentExpressions` is requested to <<addExprTree, addExprTree>>

-* `PhysicalAggregation` is requested to link:spark-sql-PhysicalAggregation.adoc#unapply[destructure an Aggregate logical operator]
+* `PhysicalAggregation` is requested to spark-sql-PhysicalAggregation.md#unapply[destructure an Aggregate logical operator]
 ====

 === [[getAllEquivalentExprs]] Getting Equivalent Sets Of Expressions -- `getAllEquivalentExprs` Method